-We welcome applications from researchers with expertise in all of our journal sections.
+We welcome applications from researchers with expertise in all areas of nephrology, including:

 BMC Nephrology is an open access journal publishing original peer-reviewed research articles in all aspects of the prevention, diagnosis and management of kidney and associated disorders, as well as related molecular genetics, pathophysiology, and epidemiology.